King of Hearts (Brandon Lake album)

 King of Hearts is the fifth studio album by Brandon Lake.
 The album was released on June 13, 2025, through Provident Label Group and Sony Music Entertainment.
 It features two No. 1 singles, "That's Who I Praise" and "Hard Fought Hallelujah".
 The album features guest appearances from Jelly Roll, CeCe Winans, Hank Bentley and Hulvey.
-The album debuted on the Billboard 200 album chart at number 7 with 37,500 units sold, making it Lake's first top ten entry on the chart.
+The album debuted on the Billboard 200 chart at number seven with 37,000 units sold, making it Lake's first top ten entry on the chart.